chrisenytc/demi/README.md

 Conventions:

-- The file name and the methods will be used on the route. e.g: tasks.js => `/` or `tasks / tasks / index`
+- The file name and the methods will be used on the route. e.g: tasks.js => `/` or `tasks/tasks/index`
 - The default method always has to be the `index`
-- If you want to override the route use the option: `path:' / newcustomroute / test '`
+- If you want to override the route use the option: `path:'/newcustomroute/test '`
 - Routes can optionally have a `.json` extension or without the extension. e.g: `/tasks/all.json` or `/tasks/all`
 - All models can be found at: `global.models`. e.g: `global.models.Task`
+- All configurations can be found at: `global.configs`. e.g: `global.configs.app`

 Example: